bananacoin929/uxops/README.md

-# Isomorphic - React.js Next.js Admin Dashboard
+# UxOpx - React.js Next.js Admin Dashboard

 This monorepo is powered by [Turborepo](https://turbo.build/), a tool that optimizes build times for monorepo projects.
 Turborepo leverages your existing package.json scripts and dependencies, making it easy to set up and use.